xirdev/docs-api/enterprise.md

 * *Neurons* are the base Xirsys functionality carried by all nodes in a Xirsys network.

-* *Memory, *we provide an integral 4D data store accessible via REST/Websockets/TCP (tbd).
+* *Memory*, we provide an integral 4D data store accessible via REST/Websockets/TCP (tbd).

 For example, our Turn service is an Elixir application, loaded into an Elixir Stem, in real time, from Github.
 This is an additional take on typical Docker container management which deals with images only.
 We use images to create a runtime environment then inject application code dynamically into the Stem.